Is it time to hit the road with a mobile tattoo removal program?

 And be sure to consult the United States Department of Labor Occupational Safety and Health Administration (OSHA) website regarding laser hazards and safety measures and how to be in compliance.
 Pay particular attention to eye safety and make sure all windows of the vehicle or the facility where the procedures will be performed are covered to protect from escaping laser beams that are below the acceptable ocular MPE (maximum permissible exposure) level.

 Where can we purchase a laser for tattoo removal?

 It is always less expensive to buy a laser directly from a laser provider than a specialty vehicle company.

-We are aware of two programs that offer substantial discounts and other benefits to organizations providing tattoo removal to those who have been previously incarcerated, formerly gang-involved or victims of human trafficking.
-One is Quanta Aesthetic Lasers, through its QuantaCares program.
-The other is offered by Astanza Laser.
-Contact them directly for details on how their programs work.
+Astanza Laser is one laser device company that offers substantial discounts and other benefits to organizations providing tattoo removal to those who have been previously incarcerated, formerly gang-involved or victims of human trafficking.
+Contact them directly for details on how their program works.

 Options that deliver your services where they’re most needed